umangbhalodiya/TS-MUI-Admin-Dashboard/README.md

 # TS-MUI-Admin-Dashboard
-Build in mui, reactjs with fully responsive.
+Built in mui, reactjs with fully responsive.